-Travelers should monitor the situation via social media and news.
-Some of the best local outlets are:
+Travelers should follow the situation via social media and news.
+Some of the best local outlets:

 For additional assistance, contact the U.S. Consulate General Hong Kong & Macau by telephone using the following numbers: 852-2841-2211 or 852-2523-9011 (after hours).
 It can also be reached by email, at firstname.lastname@example.org.